rts-cmk/dyrevelfaerd-api/README.md

-# trainer-api
+# dyrevelfaerd-api

-RESTful web API for the Trainer App.
+RESTful web API for the Dyrevelfærd App.

 ## Install
 ```